Ah, the London beer garden.

 Hawk’s Nest | Shepherd’s Bush

-Hawk’s Nest in Shepherd’s Bush is basically just a beer garden with a small bar attached to it.
+Hawk’s Nest is basically just a beer garden with a small bar attached to it.
 The whole area’s decked out with beautiful greenery, atmospheric lighting, and – crucially – a retractable roof to make it entirely weather-proof.
 Which is just as well, because their stonebaked pizzas, cocktails and craft beers go down well at any time of year.

-Details: Goldhawk Rd, Shepherd’s Bush Market, W12 8DF | Book here
+Details: Goldhawk Road, Shepherd’s Bush, W12 8DF | Book Hawk’s Nest

 –